Selected Course Descriptions for Spring 2014

 Human Rights if Indegions

-Of the numbr of growing sub-fields within the discipline of Anthropology, perhaps none embrace the growing interconnection of people and cultures more than the research conducted by medical anthrpologists.
-From on-the-ground analysis of the perils of serving as a human subject, the interrogations of the ethical dimensions of global medicine, the evryday struggles of women to access reproductive health treatment, this course will offer a cross-cultural perspective on the ways that medicine, culture and politics intersect one another in an increasingly globalized world.
-In this class students will be challenged to rethink their basic conceptions of morality, ethics and what medicine is through close reading of recent enthographic research in the field.
+Of the number of growing sub-fields within the discipline of Anthropology, perhaps none embrace the growing interconnection of people and cultures more than the research conducted by medical anthropologists.
+From on-the-ground analysis of the perils of serving as a human subject, the interrogations of the ethical dimensions of global medicine, the everyday struggles of women to access reproductive health treatment, this course will offer a cross-cultural perspective on the ways that medicine, culture and politics intersect one another in an increasingly globalized world.
+In this class students will be challenged to rethink their basic conceptions of morality, ethics and what medicine is through close reading of recent ethnographic research in the field.

 The science and ethical debates behind primate conservatoin.

 More than 1 billion people are migrants: This is approximately 1/7 of the world population.
 Studying migration offers a privileged lens to understand historical and contemporary world processes in relation to power and domination, economic transitions, cultural transformations, forms of racialization, class relations, gender dynamics, and world inequalities.The objective of this course is to look at processes of forced, induced and voluntary migration from anthropological and historical perspectives, combining theoretical discussions with case studies of migration from and to different parts of the globe.
 These cases and discussions will be in continuous dialogue with the question of how we, as migrants and residents of the quintessential migrant New York City, can understand our own experiences and social contexts.